Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference

-\begin{enumerate} \topsep{-3pt} \itemsep{-3pt} \item \textbf{Linguistic Complexity:} Different expressions can be indicative of important underlying commonalities and signals.
-Someone who struggles with mental health might write ``I feel depressed'' or ``I am isolated from my peers,'' which have distinct meanings but both may be indicative of depression. {\it Can models recognize that both are relevant?} \item \textbf{Signal Intensity:} Some users only have a few posts that contain a specific signal (such as poor mental health) whereas others may have many posts with this signal.
-Signals are especially weak when posts containing the signal constitute only a small fraction of a user's posts. {\it Can models detect weak signals?} \item \textbf{Strength of Selection Effect:} \new{Many studies have few comparable treated and untreated users (\sect\ref{sec:related}) \cite{li2018addressing, crump2009dealing}. {\it Can models adjust for strong selection effects? }} \item \textbf{Sample Size:} Observational studies often face data collection limitations.\footnote{In \citet[Table~1]{keith2020review}, 8/12 studies had fewer than 5,000 observations, and 4/12 had fewer than 1,000.} {\it Can models perform well with limited data samples?} \item \textbf{Placebo Test:} Oftentimes, no causal effect is present between a given treatment and an outcome. {\it Do models falsely predict causality when none is present?} \end{enumerate}
+Using the common setting of real social media histories~\cite{dechoudhury2016mental_chi, olteanu2017distilling, veitch2019embeddings, choudhury2017language, falavarjani2017estimating, kiciman2018UsingLS, saha2019ASM, roberts2018adjusting}, we identify five challenges consistently present when representing natural language for causal inference: \begin{enumerate} \topsep{-3pt} \itemsep{-3pt} \item \textbf{Linguistic Complexity:} Natural language uses a diverse set of tokens to express related underlying meaning.
+Someone who struggles with mental health might write ``I feel depressed'' or ``I am isolated from my peers,'' which have distinct tokens but both may be indicative of depression. \textit{Can models recognize a range of expressions which are correlated with treatment?} \item \textbf{Signal Intensity:} Some users only have a few posts that contain a specific signal (such as poor mental health) whereas others may have many posts with this signal.
+Signals are especially weak when posts containing the signal constitute only a small fraction of a user's posts. {\it Can models detect weak signals?} \item \textbf{Strength of Selection Effect:} Many studies have few comparable treated and untreated users \cite{li2018addressing, crump2009dealing}. {\it Can models adjust for strong selection effects? }